harezmi/fit4j/library-service-acceptance-tests/README.md

     }
 }
 ```
-The `@AcceptanceTest` annotation marks the test class as an acceptance test class.
-Acceptance test classes are basically
+The `@AcceptanceTest` annotation marks the test class as an FIT test class.
+FIT test classes are basically
 `@SpringBootTest` classes with some additional capability.
 It also activates `test` and `acceptancetest` profiles in
 your service and enable bean overriding capability of the Spring Container.

 ## Add the Necessary Configuration for Your Test Class

-Before proceeding with the sample configuration, let's also speak about the basic structure of any acceptance test method,
+Before proceeding with the sample configuration, let's also speak about the basic structure of any FIT test method,
 or any test method in general.
 A test method usually consists of 3 parts:
 1. **Arrange**: In this part, you prepare the test environment within which the test method will be run.
 This includes creating the necessary data in the database, setting up mock objects, training them etc.
 2. **Act**: In this part, you execute the code under test.
 This includes sending a request to your service, and let the service do the necessary processing, and produce the response.